HackerHansen/BuildRoyale-RoofHack/README.md

 10.)
 Click the big "disable roofs" button.

-## There's no support so if this doesn't work it probably won't be fixed.
+## There's no support so if this gets patched it probably won't be fixed.
 This was just made for fun.
 Also, please don't use this in competitive events.